-Caution: The following methods will help you solve polynomial equations quickly but will not show you how to manually solve a polynomial equations, it will simply help you get results faster.
-This can be helpful if you are not interested on the method but on the answers and may also be very useful to check your result after manually solving your equations.
+Caution: The following methods will help you solve polynomial equations quickly but will not show you how to manually solve polynomial equations, it will simply help you get results faster.
+This can be helpful if you are not interested in the method but on the answers and may also be very useful to check your result after manually solving your equations.

 Solving polynomial equations using Matlab

 Quadratic equation are equations in the form

 So you will also find quadratic equations in the form

 Let’s go ahead and solve the following equation with Matlab